 You should also be comfortable with dealing with trailside repairs or emergencies as these do happen.

 The route is not waymarked.
-We will supply you with a route description, detailed maps with the route marked and downloadable GPX tracks.
+We will supply you with access to our Macs app for your smartphone which has your daily routes shown on detailed maps using GPX tracks and a route description.
 This is not a substitute for sound navigation skills and at least two of your party should have good navigation skills.

 This trip can only be booked from west to east due to restrictions with the baggage carriers.

-We will drop you off at 14:00 on day 7 of your trip at Glasgow Airport, your hotel in Central Glasgow or the train station.
+Our standard pickup with your bikes is at 9:00am on day 1 of your trip at Glasgow Airport, City Centre or your hotel in (Central) Glasgow.
+We will drop you and your bikes off at 14:00 on day 7 of your trip at Glasgow Airport, your hotel in Central Glasgow or the train station.

 We are able to pickup/dropoff at other locations such as Glasgow Prestwick Airport, Edinburgh or Edinburgh Airport for an additional charge.